 Apple season is right around the corner.
 Smoked Grilled Apples Easy Dessert Recipe is for you!

-With apple season right around the corner, you need lots of tasty recipes.
-We love fried apple tarts, but sometimes you want an easy apple dessert that is easy to prepare.
+With apple season right around the corner, you can NEVER have too many apple recipes.
+We love Fried Apple Tarts, but sometimes you want an apple dessert that is easy to prepare.
+These easy baked apples are perfect for entertaining, guests love them.

 - Pick your favourite apple